-If you decide to pursue a career in teaching, you can add a one-year teaching qualification at graduate level, such as the Graduate Diploma in Teaching, to become a qualified teacher (subject to meeting entry criteria, see pg.
+If you decide to pursue a career in teaching, you can add a one-year teaching qualification at graduate level, such as the Graduate Diploma in Teaching.
+In this way you can become a qualified teacher, subject to meeting entry criteria.
+See pg.
 12-14 for more details).